coding-armadillo/learn-python/lesson/lessons/modules.md

 import foo.baz.qux
 ```

 We may see usage of `from package import *`.
-By default, Python would all the modules in `package`.
+By default, Python would not import any module in `package`.
 However, we can define `__all__` in `__init__.py` to control what should be imported.

 For example, when we define only "bar" in `__all__` of `foo/__init__.py`